viyxzh/Speedrun-Tricks-for-Super-Mario-64-SM64-/README.md

 - First-frame Wallkicks (Firsties)
 - Bomb Clip
 - Triple Jump Dive (TJD)
-- C-Up Slide
+- C-Up Hyperslide
 - Speed Kick

-+ YouTube links to useful stuff.
++ YouTube links to useful stuff
++ ROM's for each region recommendations

 More tricks may be added over time.